MicahParks/WiGoLE/README.md

 7. Use the API call's response.

 ## Contributing
 If you'd like to contribute to the project?
 Have a feature request?
+Want some more documentation?
 Feel free to create an issue or submit a pull request!

 ## TO DO